readthedocs/blog/search-improvements.rst

 I strongly hope that we will get the left behind work done within a short amount of time.
 This can be done easily if we get more contributors donate their time for improving Read The Docs.
-We dont need superhero or coding guru, just need people who understand Python, Django and Elasticsearch and have some time to write some code for us.
+We don't need superhero or coding guru, just need people who understand Python, Django and Elasticsearch and have some time to write some code for us.
 You are a **Superhero** to us if you can lend your time and effort to improve Read The Docs.